inogs/OGSParaviewSuite/README.md

 ### Superbuild compilation

 The [superbuild](https://gitlab.kitware.com/paraview/paraview-superbuild/) installation provides with an autonomous, standalone build of ParaView and its dependencies along with the OGS ParaView plugins.
-Superbuild can be built in Linux or in MacOS X. In both cases, it is necessary to install the dependencies of gfortran, CMake and openssl.
+Superbuild can be built in Linux or in MacOS X. In both cases, it is necessary to install the dependencies of gfortran, CMake and OpenSSL.

+Moreover, before launching any superbuild compilation, make sure that **VECTORIZATION** and **OPENMP** are deactivated inside the Makefile and the OGSPlugins.cmake file.

 #### Linux